alisio/opensips/README.md

 class {'opensips':}
 ```

-###  Variables
+###  Parameters

- These variables are set for testing purposes.
+ These parameters are set for testing purposes.
 You should, nay, you must, change
  it for production.

  The variables are located in the 'opensips::params'.